Encyclopedia of Modern Ukraine

-Encyclopedia of Modern Ukraine (Енциклопедія Сучасної України (ЕСУ)), abbreviated EMU, is a multi-volume national encyclopedia of Ukraine.
+The Encyclopedia of Modern Ukraine (Енциклопедія Сучасної України (ЕСУ)), abbreviated EMU, is a multi-volume national encyclopedia of Ukraine.
 It is an academic project of the Institute of Encyclopaedic Research of the National Academy of Sciences of Ukraine.
 Today, the reference work is available in a print edition and online.

 The EMU provides an integral image of modern Ukraine describing events, institutions, organizations, activities, notions and people from the early 20th century to the present.
 It embraces all spheres of life in Ukraine, and reflects current views on historical events and personalities.

 Paper edition

 A first edition has been in progress.
 30 volumes are planned — by 2022 24 volumes had been published and it has already become the most comprehensive paper encyclopedia on Ukraine to date.

 Published volumes are co-edited by Ivan Dziuba, Arkadii Zhukovskyi, Oleh Romaniv, Mykola Zhelezniak; assisted by over 20 famous Ukrainian scientists including Borys Paton; written by over 1000 contributing experts, and compiled by editorial staff (10 professionals).

-The EMU has repeatedly held leading places in the ‘Book of the Year’ Ukrainian national rating, it was awarded numerous diplomas, in particular, in 2003 it became a laureate of the “Person of the Year-2002” Ukrainian national program in the category “Cultural Project of the Year ”.
+The EMU has repeatedly held leading places in the 'Book of the Year' Ukrainian national rating, it was awarded numerous diplomas, in particular, in 2003 it became a laureate of the "Person of the Year-2002" Ukrainian national program in the category "Cultural Project of the Year ".